kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 ## JWT Configuration Requires Explicit Issuer URL

 Versions `v2` and `v2alpha1` of APIRule introduce an additional mandatory configuration filed for JWT-based authorization - **issuer**.
-You must provide explicit issuer URL in the APIRule CR.
+You must provide an explicit issuer URL in the APIRule CR.
 See an example configuration:

 ```yaml
 rules: